yoyonel/ModernGL/README.md

 ### Why ModernGL?

 If you prefer **GPU accelerated high quality graphics** then you should develop your applications using ModernGL.
-It is much simpler then PyOpenGL and capable of rendering with the same quality and performace.
+It is much simpler than PyOpenGL and capable of rendering with the same quality and performace.

 - Full linting support - (using [vscode] and [pylint])
 - Create GLSL shaders with only a few lines of code